mermaid-js/mermaid/packages/mermaid/src/docs/community/development.md

 When in doubt, write up and submit what you can.
 It can be clarified and refined later.
 (With documentation, something is better than nothing!)

-### 4. Submitting your code as a pull request
+### 4. Submit your pull request

-We make all changes via Pull Requests.
-As we have many Pull Requests from developers new to mermaid, \
+We make all changes via Pull Requests (PRs).
+As we have many Pull Requests from developers new to Mermaid, \
-we have put in place a process, wherein _knsv, Knut Sveidqvist_ is the primary reviewer of changes and merging pull requests.
+we have put in place a process wherein _knsv, Knut Sveidqvist_ is the primary reviewer of changes and merging pull requests.
 The process is as follows:

 - Large changes are reviewed by knsv or other developer asked to review by knsv
 - Smaller, low-risk changes like dependencies, documentation, etc. can be reviewed and merged by active collaborators

-**Reminder: Pull Requests should be directed to the develop branch.**
+**Reminder: Pull Requests should be submitted to the develop branch.**

 ## Contributing Documentation

+[TODO: This section is still a WIP.
+It still needs revision.]

 If it is not in the documentation, it's like it never happened.
 Wouldn't that be sad?
 With all the effort that was put into the feature?